pbc86/pbc86.github.io/README.md

   - click three dots and select  "Open in new window"
   - in new window, click the three dots again and select "Embeded item ..."
   - copy the code in `<iframe>` tag

+> _Note: not to worry if Review doesn't show the embeded files properly._

 See an example of the above [here:](https://pbc86.github.io/about/)